-If you do decide to use binaural beats for focus, creativity, and tranquility, be sure that you use Life Flow.
+If you do decide to use binaural beats for focus, creativity, and tranquility, be sure that you use Brain FM.
 I don’t recommend you use the crappy free ones on YouTube, although they may work for some people.

 As a side note, it takes your brain roughly 8 minutes to transition from one frequency to another, so be sure to listen for a minimum of 8 minutes before making a judgment on whether or not they work for you.

 If you guys have any questions, comments, or concerns, leave them in the Disqus section below and I’ll do my best to respond.
 And, as always, I’ll see you next time.

 Hi Jon, glad to meet another Life Flow user 🙂

 Abz..
 I don’t use Life Flow 10 for focus, I use one called optimal learning and find that one amazing when working (I also use awaken.. but unless you have been on the program for a while it won’t available yet)